Alerting and Actions

-It is a standard window with a message, or a standard dialogue with a message on a local or remote machine.
+It is a standard window with a message, or a standard dialog with a message on a local or remote machine.
 The send method ‘NET SEND’ is not available on Windows Vista and later, hence the ‘MSG’ method should be used on all modern Windows versions.

 This simple action starts a native binary or executes a script code in a language supported by Windows Scripting Host.
 The path to the file and its arguments (if any) should be specified.
 You can use a variable to specify program arguments.
 You can also specify a custom account for the program or script selecting the appropriate user credentials.

 This simple action starts a Python script using Python interpreter configured here in a Settings Dialog.
 The path to the script, its arguments and input to the script (if any) should be specified.
 You can also specify a custom account for the script by selecting the appropriate user credentials.
 This is necessary say when the script has to access LAN resources (monitoring service runs under Local System account by default and has no LAN access).

 It allows you to start any script or command on a given remote host over SSH.
 The command and credentials to access the remote host should be specified as explained here.
 You can specify program arguments using the variables.

 This action plays a sound file either directly on the monitoring host or in the web browser.
 Supported audio format is MP3; .wav files are converted to MP3 ‘on the fly’ when you configure the action.
 In order to listen sound alerts in the web browser, you should: